-The OMB guidelines apply to information disseminated by AHRQ on or after October 1, 2002 that represents the views of the Agency.
-They apply to information in all media (e.g., print, electronic).
-The Guidelines apply primarily to the dissemination of substantive information (e.g., reports, studies, and summaries relating to the findings and related products of AHRQ research) rather than on information pertaining to basic Agency operations.
+The pre-dissemination review described in the guidelines only applies to information disseminated on or after October 1, 2002.
+The administrative mechanism for correction applies to information that the agency disseminates on or after October 1, 2002, regardless of when the agency first disseminated the information.
+The guidelines apply to information in all media (e.g., print, electronic) and apply primarily to the dissemination of substantive information (e.g., reports, studies, and summaries relating to the findings and related products of AHRQ research) rather than on information pertaining to basic Agency operations not intended for public dissemination.